1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Drink 8–10 glasses of water daily.

-Sip broth-based soups or electrolyte drinks if you have diarrhea.
+Take broth-based soups or electrolyte drinks if you are experiencing diarrhea.

 Probiotics and Supplements

-Ask your doctor about a daily probiotic to balance gut flora.
+Ask your physician about a daily probiotic to balance gut flora.

 Medications

-6. Treatments for Colorectal Cancer and Digestive Side Effects
+6. Colorectal Cancer and Digestive Side Effects Treatment

 Surgery (Colectomy)